CirculatoryHealth/PHENOMICL/README.md

 ### Background

 Despite tremendous medical progress, cardiovascular diseases (CVD) are still topping global charts of morbidity and mortality.
 Atherosclerosis is the major underlying cause of CVD and results in atherosclerotic plaque formation.
 The extent and type of atherosclerosis is manually assessed through histological analysis, and histological characteristics are linked to major acute cardiovascular events (MACE).
 However, conventional means of assessing plaque characteristics suffer major limitations directly impacting their predictive power.
 PHENOMICL will use a machine learning method, multiple instance learning (MIL), to develop an internal representation of the 2-dimensional plaque images, allowing the model to learn position and scale in variant structures in the data.
-We created a powerful model for image recognition problems using whole-slide images from stained atherosclerotic plaques to predict relevant phenotypes, for example intraplaque haemorrhage.
+We created a powerful model for image recognition problems using whole-slide images from stained atherosclerotic plaques to predict relevant phenotypes, for example, intraplaque haemorrhage.

 This work is associated with the [PHENOMICL_downstream](https://github.com/CirculatoryHealth/PHENOMICL_downstream) project.